FAQ

 In Cessna 172’s manufactured prior to the 1976 model year, the control yoke position was approximately 1-1/2″ higher than in later models.
 This resulted in offset and nonstandard flight instrument layouts.
 To achieve the look of modern Cessnas, an alteration to the stock stationary panel would need to be made to accommodate either a traditional “six pack” or a 10-inch PFD .

-The Legacy XL Stationary Panel is an easy way to convert your older Cessna 172 to allow for the installation of a six pack or PFD without compromising the structure of the aircraft.
+The Legacy XL Stationary Panel is an easy way to convert your older Cessna 172 to allow for the installation of a six pack or PFD, while offering a variety of other bonus features including a brand new eyebrow, Radiorax Avionics rails, and completely customizable cover panels.

 Is the Legacy XL Stationary Panel approved for my model?